code42/pipelinekt/README.md

 # Dynamic Declarative Jenkinsfile in Kotlin

-pipelinekt is a kotlin library that generates Jenkinsfiles.
+pipelinekt is a kotlin library that improves the Jenkinsfile development experience, especially for large projects.

 ## Why:

-1. Generate Jenkins Declarative Pipelines dynamically, a feature which is not supported by Jenkins
-2. Use Kotlin to build your pipeline models
+1. Remove several limitations imposed by the declarative syntax, for example:
+   1. No longer need to statically define stages
+      1. create stages in loops or by iterating over collections
+   2. move any block of code into a separate function
+   3. standard code sharing with actual classes
+      1. no need to call `load` to dynamically interpret groovy scripts)
-    1. IDE integration
+2. IDE integration
+   1. native kotlin + gradle - no custom groovy compiler
-    2. Tab Completion
+   2. Code completion
-    3. Compile time validation
+   3. Auto complete
-3. Share code with sane defaults
+3. Configure sane defaults
-    1. for example, cleanWs on each stage that defines an agent by default.
-    2. dynamic stage definitions means any part of the pipeline can be pulled out into a method, and that means more shared configuration and less code duplication
+   1. Shared steps before and after stages
+   2. default pipeline configurations
+   3. default `post` stage actions

 ## Subprojects